Lyuji282/VRChat-Avatars-3.0/README.md

 > Using gravity seems to have some minor local-only issues on the Y axis and with culling.
 Not really a big deal, hard to even notice.
 Doesn't happen if you don't use gravity on a given rigidbody.
 >
 > The setKinematic FX layer, and the Mirror-Copy Destroy Gesture layer should not be edited unless you know what you are doing by editing them.
+>
+> This package just fixes VRChat-related physics problems.
+Unity physics is rather open-ended and making things work as you intend beyond these fixes is your responsibility.

 </details>